apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 What if you had two `WebflowConfigurer`s who all decide to inject actions and state into the same Spring Webflow areas?
 What if multiple `WebflowConfigurer`s competing to set themselves up as starting points of the CAS webflow?

 Indeed, these are questions you ought to be thinking about as a *developer*.
+With power comes responsibility.

 # Summary